DylanCorr2020/aws-multi-region-disaster-recovery/README.md

 4. SNS publishes a notification to admin when CloudWatch enters the **ALARM** state.

-5. A Lambda function is invoked using Boto3 and starts the secondary EC2 instance.
+5. SNS invokes a Lambda function that uses Boto3 to start the secondary EC2 instance.

 6. The standby EC2 instance is started in eu-west-2.

-7. Route 53 routes traffic to the healthy region in eu-west-2.
+7. Route 53 routes traffic to the healthy EC2 Instance in region eu-west-2.

 ---